pageboard/server/README.md

   Manipulate hrefs:
   - href.get/search/save/add/del
   and the matching HTTP REST api
+  Each href stores metadata about it (using inspector or direct data about pages).

   Userland api for query/form elements, allows calling internal api (granted permissions).